Manish-taneja/aws_devops/docs/procedures/QUICK_START.md

 # Quick Start Guide

-This guide will help you get started with the AWS DevOps Automation Platform quickly.
+This guide will help you get started with the AWS Super Multi-Agent MCP Server quickly.

 ## Prerequisites